 The argument above does not dismiss the question: Auger, HiRes and TA use the same fluorescent data to measure $X_{\max}$ and the same moments-based method for the analysis of mass composition.
 Why then their conclusions differ?
-The most convincing answer to this question is probably given in a recent paper by TA collaboration \cite{TAhybrid2015}.
+The most convincing answer to this question is probably given in a recent paper by the TA collaboration \cite{TAhybrid2015}.
 The observation of fluorescence light can be performed in two ways: with a monocular observation, when only one telescope observes the fluorescent signal, or in the stereo mode when more than one telescope simultaneously observe the same shower.
 Fluorescence detection in monocular mode is less efficient to measure $X_{\max}$ in comparison with the stereo mode.
 HiRes and later TA used, apart from monocular, also stereo events with higher precision in the measurement of $X_{\max}$.
 It became possible because of the smaller (in comparison with Auger) spatial separation between telescopes.
 Auger, on the other side, to cover a larger area has a much larger separation among telescopes and collected mainly monocular fluorescent events.
-Instead, Auger collaboration invented and elaborated the hybrid technique, first proposed in \cite{MIA}, based on additional accompanying signal from at least one on-ground water-Cherenkov detector.
+Instead, the Auger collaboration elaborated the hybrid technique, first proposed in \cite{MIA}, based on additional accompanying signal from, at least, one on-ground water-Cherenkov detector.
 Hybrid method allows to measure the core location and geometry of the shower, which improve the measurement precision for $X_{\max}$ and shower energy $E$.
-The difference in stereo and hybrid technique can be the reason for the differences in Auger and TA/HiRes data.
-At present Auger collected the largest number of hybrid events and we compare our predictions with the hybrid Auger data whenever this is possible.
+Auger collected now the largest number of hybrid events and we compare our predictions with the hybrid Auger data whenever this is possible.

-At present TA is also using the hybrid technique with the help of 507 on-ground scintillation detectors \cite{TAhybrid2015} and now this experiment has accumulated the data for 5 years.
-TA reports \cite{TAhybrid2015} that the hybrid measurements of $X_{\max}$ agree with the results of Auger, if analysed with the EPOS-LHC hadronic interaction model \cite{EPOS-LHC}.
+At present TA is also using the hybrid technique with the help of 507 on-ground scintillation detectors \cite{TAhybrid2015}.
+With an accumulated statistics of 5 years data, TA reports \cite{TAhybrid2015} that the hybrid measurements of $X_{\max}$ agree with the results of Auger, if analysed with the EPOS-LHC hadronic interaction model \cite{EPOS-LHC}.
 On the other hand, using the QGSJetII-03 hadronic interaction model \cite{QGSJET} the TA collaboration founds a mass composition compatible with only light nuclei.

 Another important method to measure the mass composition is given by the observation of muons produced in the EAS.